chnn/d2-networks/README.md

 ## Instructions

 1. Obtain FASTA (`.fna`) files for a collection of genomic sequences.
-To use the same sequences analyzed in [this paper][original], you can use the `ids.txt` file in the root of this repository along with the [NCBI Batch Entez tool][ncbi batch entrez].
+To use the same sequences analyzed in [this paper][original paper], you can use the `ids.txt` file in the root of this repository along with the [NCBI Batch Entez tool][ncbi batch entrez].
 All considered, this downloads ~400MB of FASTA data.

 1. Make sure the [pyfasta][pyfasta] Python library is available in your Python path.